digitalcredit-io/whitepaper/WhitePaperv1.0.md

 In this way, the createdPost object no longer belongs to bob but belongs to alice.

-When bob no longer needs this post object, and he can't find another object to transfer, he can transfer the post object to the recycle bin: recycleBin, or transfer it to himself, but the mark post object has already been discarded.
+When bob no longer needs this post object, however, he can't find another object to transfer, then he can transfer the post object to the recycle bin: recycleBin, or transfer it to himself, but to mark that the post object has already been discarded.

 ```java
 createdPost.transferTo(recycleBin);